michal-swiderski/pokedex/README.md

 # React Pokedex
 This repository contains my Allegro front-end internship task, which is a pokedex utilising PokeAPI.

-The pokedex was built utilising React.
+The pokedex was built using React.

-A preview is available at: https://allegro-pokedex.herokuapp.com/
+The app is available at: https://allegro-pokedex.herokuapp.com/

 ## Install and start
 ```